lundstrj/mailbox/README.md

 - [ ] tape is always good to have around

 TODO: ADD PICTURES
+TODO: ADD PRICES
+TODO: ADD LINKS
+TODO: MAKE TABLE INSTEAD OF LIST

 <details>
 <summary>Other useful things</summary>
-- <kbd> Breadboard<br>
+- <kbd> Breadboard </kbd>
-- <kbd> 3x LEDs<br>
+- <kbd> 3x LEDs </kbd>
-- <kbd> approximately 500 jumper wires<br>
+- <kbd> approximately 500 jumper wires </kbd>
-- <kbd> A nice fancy mailbox to keep in your lab so you can test things inside without needing to take your production mailbox down =)<br>
+- <kbd> A nice fancy mailbox to keep in your lab so you can test things inside without needing to take your production mailbox down =) </kbd>
 </details>

 ## Assembly instructions
 I used a Pico WH on a breadboard to prototype this.
 I also added LEDs and a buzzer to help me see the state without hooking up a debugger.
-You can do that too if you want to, or just skip all of that and wire up the barebones setup in that section :point_down:
+You can do that too if you want to, or just skip all of that and wire up the bare bones setup in that section :point_down:

 ### Computer setup
 I am not going to go very deep into this, it is instead left mostly as an exercise for the reader.
 Many guides exist on how to set up a Raspberry Pi Pico, and I am sure you can find one that suits your needs.
 You will need some sort of computer to write the code on.
 You will need something with a USB port so that you can flash the Pico with your code.
+You will need some sort of tool which can flash the Pico with your code.

 #### My setup
-- A MacBook Pro
+- development system: A MacBook Pro
-- JetBrains PyCharm (community edition)
+- IDE: JetBrains PyCharm (community edition)
-- Jetbrains MicroPython plugin
+- IDE-plugin: Jetbrains MicroPython plugin
-- Thonny (just for adding the MicroPython firmware to the Pico and then not touched again)
+- Tool for initial Pico setup: Thonny (just for adding the MicroPython firmware to the Pico and then not touched again)

-#### High level step-by-step instructions on how to setup
+#### High level step-by-step instructions on how to set up a Pico like I did
 - Install Thonny _(I do not recommend pip for this as it resulted in SSL errors for me)_
 - Connect the Pico to your computer via USB
 - Use Thonny to add the MicroPython firmware to the Pico
 - Install PyCharm
 - Install the MicroPython plugin for PyCharm
-- Write this code in PyCharm
+- Write some code in PyCharm :point_down: into a file called `main.py`
 ```python
 import machine
 import utime